 1. Initial Consultation

-The first step in the process is to have you in our office for a free consultation with Attorney Travis T. Russell.
-At this point we will review your assets, debts, income and expenses to ensure bankruptcy is the appropriate action given your unique circumstances.
+The first step in the process is to have you in our office for a free consultation with one of our attorneys.
+At this point we will review your assets, debts, income and expenses make sure (a) you qualify for bankruptcy, and (b) bankruptcy is the appropriate action given your unique circumstances.
 Before this consultation we will ask you to complete an online questionnaire and gather some financial documents.

 2. Pull Credit Reports